vladislavs-poznaks/virtual-wallets/README.md

 ### Worth noting...

-- A LiveWire component is being used to make amount change dynamically when changing slider's state.
+- A LiveWire component is used to make amount change dynamically when changing slider's state.
-- Form data is being validated on front-end & back-end.
+- Form data is validated on front-end & back-end.
-- Unfortunately no tests were used in this project.
+- There are Unit & Feature tests for everything except Wallet's Rename & Delete Features.

+### Planned further development

+- Refactoring as Laravel knowledge progresses.
+- Adding option for transactions between users by adding additional form field for user selection & making wallet selection change dynamically with Livewire.

 ### Full UI's video